apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 * **Security** - Each queue has strict ACLs which controls which users can submit applications to individual queues.
 Also, there are safe-guards to ensure that users cannot view and/or modify applications from other users.
 Also, per-queue and system administrator roles are supported.

-* **Elasticity** - Free resources can be allocated to any queue beyond it's capacity.
-When there is demand for these resources from queues running below capacity at a future point in time, as tasks scheduled on these resources complete, they will be assigned to applications on queues running below the capacity (pre-emption is not supported).
+* **Elasticity** - Free resources can be allocated to any queue beyond its capacity.
+When there is demand for these resources from queues running below capacity at a future point in time, as tasks scheduled on these resources complete, they will be assigned to applications on queues running below the capacity (pre-emption is also supported).
 This ensures that resources are available in a predictable and elastic manner to queues, thus preventing artifical silos of resources in the cluster which helps utilization.

 * **Multi-tenancy** - Comprehensive set of limits are provided to prevent a single application, user and queue from monopolizing resources of the queue or the cluster as a whole to ensure that the cluster isn't overwhelmed.